Alexander of San Elpidio

-Alexander of San Elpidio (1269–1326) was an Italian Augustinian.
+Alexander of San Elpidio (1269–1326) was an Italian Augustinian bishop.

 Biography

 He was born in S. Elpidio nella Marca (Ascoli Piceno).
 In 1300, he was summoned by the Prior General of the Augustinians to be primus lector in the Augustinian studium in Avignon.
 He studied at the University of Paris, and took the degree of bachelor.
 In 1303, he attended the General Chapter of his Order in Perugia as a delegate of the province of the Marches.
 He returned to Paris to continue his studies, taking the degree of master of theology (1308).

 He rose to become Prior General of the order of the Hermits of St. Augustine (O.E.S.A.).
 He attended the General Chapter in Viterbo in 1312, where he was elected to a three-year term.
 In Padua, in 1315, he was reelected, and in 1318, at Rimini he was elected again.
 He was re-elected twice more, at Rimini in 1321 and a Montpellier in 1324.

 He was known as a writer on theology and political matters, and, for less than eight months, as bishop of Melfi.